DerwenAI/rcc_book/chap05.md

+---

-# Chapter 5: Competition Design
+# Chapter 5 - Competition Design

-Andrew Gordon, Ekaterina Levitskaya, Jonathan Morgan, Paco Nathan, Sophie Rand -- New York University
+**Andrew Gordon, Ekaterina Levitskaya, Jonathan Morgan, Paco Nathan and Sophie Rand - New York University**

 We hosted a competition to address the problem of automating information extraction from publications.
 The goal of the competition was to develop